 The vehicle is the CA-4, a pact among Guatemala, El Salvador, Honduras and Nicaragua that already lets their citizens move freely across borders.
 Honduras is pushing to extend that logic from private flights to ordinary commercial ones.

-According to Honduras’s tourism minister, a coordination table with civil aviation, migration and customs has been set up to make it happen.
+Honduras’s tourism minister says a coordination table with civil aviation, migration and customs has been set up to make it happen.
 The aim is to let people fly between the countries at a fair price rather than an inflated one.

 The prize is regional tourism.
-A World Bank study estimated that with lower fees a round trip anywhere in the region could fall to around one hundred and twenty-six dollars, unlocking the kind of multi-country trips that are common in Europe but rare here.
+A World Bank study estimated that, with lower fees, a round trip anywhere in the region could fall to around one hundred and twenty-six dollars.
+That would unlock the kind of multi-country trips that are common in Europe but rare here.

 For expats and visitors, that would be transformative.
-Cheap regional hops would make it easy to pair Guatemala’s Maya highlands with Honduras’s Caribbean reefs or El Salvador’s surf coast in a single trip.
+Cheap regional hops would make it easy to pair Guatemala’s Maya highlands with Honduras’s Caribbean reefs or El Salvador’s surf coast in one trip.

 There is a hard fiscal knot to untie, though.
 Much of the money raised by these fees does not fund airports at all, but flows to education budgets and other government bodies that would resist losing the income.